oss-for-surgtech/workshop-hamlyn2024/.github/ISSUE_TEMPLATE/poster_submission.md

   * [ ] orcid: optional
   * [ ] Department/Faculty
   * [ ] affiliation:
-* Please copy and paste above lines for add more authors
+* Please copy and paste above lines to add more authors

 ## Which subtheme most closely connects to your poster?
 * [ ] Open-source software libraries and frameworks,